Wiki · Concept · Last reviewed June 23, 2026

 Definition

 Mechanistic interpretability is a research program for understanding the internal computations of neural networks.
-Instead of treating a model as a black box and measuring only inputs and outputs, mechanistic interpretability tries to identify the model's learned features, circuits, attention heads, neurons, layers, and causal pathways.
+Instead of treating a model as a black box and measuring only inputs and outputs, mechanistic interpretability tries to identify the model's learned features, circuits, attention heads, neurons, layers, activation directions, and causal pathways.

 The ambition is stronger than ordinary explanation.
 A normal explanation may say, "the model answered this because the prompt mentioned X." A mechanistic explanation tries to show the internal route by which X was represented, transformed, combined with other signals, and converted into the output.
+The strongest claims are causal: they do not merely label an activation; they test whether intervening on that component changes the behavior in the predicted way.

 Why It Matters